Mixed martial arts-McGregor weighs in as UFC seeks lightweight clarity

 "I have so many weapons in my arsenal, they are all fine-tuned, I'm in a phenomenal place," McGregor told a news conference on Thursday.

-"I look forward to getting out and showcasing them, painting my picture and putting on a beautiful performance for the fans around the world," he added.
-(Reporting by Philip O'Connor Editing by Toby Davis)
+"I look forward to getting out and showcasing them, painting my picture and putting on a beautiful performance for the fans around the world," he added. – Reuters